 Because NILTS estimates are subject to sampling error, differences between population subgroups may occur by chance.
-Table 1 below sets out sampling errors and confidence intervals at the 95% confidence level relating to a Systematic Random Sample design as used in the survey.
-Note that the margin of error for all sample estimates is within the parameters of \pm 2.81%.
+Table 1 sets out sampling errors and confidence intervals at the 95% confidence level relating to a Systematic Random Sample design as used in the survey.
+These intervals are based on unweighted data.
+Note that the margin of error for all sample estimates is within the parameters of + 2.6%.